openwdl/wdl/modules/SPEC.md

 The trust model follows trust on first use:

 1. On first resolution, if `module.sig` is present, the engine verifies the signature and records the signer's public key in `module-lock.json` under the module entry's `signer` field.
-If the signature file also contains `identity`, the engine may record it under `signer_identity`.
+If the signature file also contains `identity`, the engine may copy it into a user-level trust store when the signer key is accepted.
 2. On subsequent resolutions, the engine verifies the signature matches the previously recorded key.
 3. If the signing key has changed, the engine must **refuse to proceed** and surface a clear warning explaining what happened.
 The user must explicitly accept the new key through an engine-specific command (e.g., `sprocket module trust openwdl/csvcut`).
 This protects against compromised repositories where an attacker replaces both content and signature.
 4. If a module was unsigned on first resolution and later becomes signed, the engine records the key going forward without disruption.
 5. If a previously signed module is later resolved without a `module.sig`, the engine must refuse to proceed, exactly as if the signing key had changed.
 The user must explicitly accept the removal through the same engine-specific trust command.

-The lockfile `signer` and `signer_identity` fields are absent for unsigned modules and for local path dependencies, which are not subject to signature verification.
+The lockfile `signer` field is absent for unsigned modules and for local path dependencies, which are not subject to signature verification.

 A legitimate key rotation is indistinguishable from a compromise at the protocol level; the engine cannot tell them apart, so the user must.
 Authors rotating a signing key should announce the new key through a channel consumers already trust, such as the repository's README or a release note, so that users have something to verify against before accepting the new key.